sodadata/docs/soda-cl/failed-row-samples.md

 3. (Optional) *Soda Library 1.6.1 or Soda Agent 1.1.27 or greater* Check the nested box to **Allow Soda to collect sample data and failed row samples only for datasets and checks with the explicit configuration to do so** to limit both dataset sampling and implicit failed row collection to only those checks which have configured sample columns, or to datasets explicitly configured to collect failed row samples in the **Dataset Settings**.
 This setting does not apply to [failed row checks]({% link soda-cl/failed-rows-checks.md %}).
 See: [Collect failed row samples for specific columns](#collect-failed-row-samples-for-specific-columns).
 4. **Save** the settings.

-Beyond the default behaviour of collecting and sending 100 failed row samples to Soda Cloud when a check fails, you can:
+Beyond the default behavior of collecting and sending 100 failed row samples to Soda Cloud when a check fails, you can:
 * customize the sample size
 * customize columns from which to collect samples
 * disable failed row collection